 There are four driving factors impacting these numbers:

-- The Aging Population is increasing.
 The U.S. has the largest number of Americans over the age of 65.
 As the population ages, the number of health conditions, chronic illnesses, and co-morbidities requiring healthcare services grow.
 These increasing healthcare needs require healthcare organizations to increase nursing staff to provide quality care safely.

-- Shortage of nurse educators.
 According to AACN, U.S. nursing schools turned away more than 80,000 qualified nursing applicants in 2019 due to insufficient number of faculty, clinical sites, classroom space, and clinical preceptors, as well as budget constraints.

-- Nurse burnout.
 Nurses are overworked and mentally and physically exhausted, especially after the COVID-19 pandemic.

 Although hospital administrators are facing a huge dilemma in the coming years, there are technologies available now that can augment their current and future nursing workforce to keep patients healthy and safe.